ardaku/whoami/README.md

 # Whoami
-A library and program that retrieves the current user and environment.
+Retrieve the current user and environment.

 ## Getting Started
 Using the whoami crate is super easy!
 All of the exported items are simple functions with no parameters that return `String`s (with the exception of `env`, which returns an enum).
 The following example shows how to use all of the functions: